 Women on the frontline of Covid-19

-- How can we ensure women’s equal representation in all COVID-19 response planning and decision-making, in health, care services and economy at large?
+- How can we ensure women’s leadership and equal representation in all COVID-19 response planning and decision-making, in health, care services and economy at large?

 - What can be done to bring about transformative change for equality to address issues of paid and unpaid care?

 - What policy actions are needed to better value the role and leadership of women in health, care and food and retail sectors?